*If you are a Returning Transfer student, please follow the steps indicated in the New Transfer Admits webpage.

 (10) Request use of a Preferred First Name (if applicable)

 Cal State LA recognizes that some students may wish to use a Preferred First Name, other than their legal name, to identify themselves.
 The University acknowledges that a Preferred First Name can, and should be, used where possible in the course of university business and education.
-Information for students about requesting a preferred first name is found on the University Registrar website.
+Information for students requesting a preferred first name is available on the University Registrar website.
 Please take a moment to review this webpage, and see if using a Preferred First Name is right for you.